CONTACT US

 • Great user experience

-A mobile application built with this framework guarantees a flawless user experience.
-With an extremely highly responsive User Interface, it feels smooth and appealing, which will delight your users.
+A mobile application built with this framework results in a highly responsive User Interface, which guarantees a five-star user experience.

 • Great performance

-For example, the Xbox team switching from Electron to React Native UWP for their new Xbox app beta for Windows 10.
-The effect was a leaner native experience on Windows, decreased memory usage (by over 50%) causing massive performance enhancements, and a decrease in app installation size – from nearly 300MB to 60MB.
+For example, the Xbox team switched from Electron to React Native UWP for their Xbox app beta for Windows 10, which resulted in a better native experience on Windows, decreased memory usage (by over 50%), increased performance, and a decrease in app installation size – from nearly 300MB to 60MB.

 • Stable future